htnmart/Emotion.Net/README.md

 **While making EmotionNet, we encountered numerous challenges.
 Here is an unordered list of some obstacles we met:**

 - Since this is the first time the team attended a hackathon, we were not accustomed to the limited time we had!
-- EmotionNet was built with a large range of languages, including but not limited to: C#, JavaScript, Razor, HTML, Python and CSS.
+- EmotionNet was built with a large range of languages, including, but not limited to: C#, JavaScript, Razor, HTML, Python and CSS.
 Coordinating these languages together was a challenging task.
 - The Azure Cognitive Service had a strict 5000 requests per month limit, but since we wanted to update in real-time, we had to improvise.
-Our team came up with a compound text analyzer that combined a local instance of NLTK that offered real-time performance, with the cloud to offer the most accurate predictions.
+Our team came up with a compound text analyzer that combined a local instance of NLTK which offered real-time performance, with the cloud to offer the most accurate predictions.
-- We had limited knowledge in web-development, and had issues properly aligning items when the page got complex.
+- We had limited knowledge in web-development, and had issues properly aligning items when the page became complex.

 ### What we learned

 Building EmotionNet was an excellent team-building experience.
-Through the limited time we had, we not only learned more about developing websites and services, but more importantly we learned more about each other!
+Through the limited time we had, we not only learned more about developing websites and services, but more importantly, we learned more about each other!

 ### Opportunities for expansion